Have you paid attention to the increase in natural disasters?

 - Regularly audit content across your organization.
-To make the process easier, schedule content associated with recurring events in advance.
+To make it easier, schedule content for recurring events in advance.
 Also plan your audits by topic to support related links.

 - Renovate your existing content to keep it visible.
-Check that all of the elements of each piece of content can be found quickly.
+Make all of the elements of each piece of content findable.

 Sustainable Content Marketing Conclusion

-To compete for attention and engagement in today’s post-Seismic Shift information landscape, you need sustainable content marketing.
+To compete for attention in today’s information landscape, use sustainable content marketing.

-Because your marketing not only competes against other forms of entertainment and information, but also against AI-powered businesses.
+Because your marketing competes against other forms of entertainment and information.

-As a result, their content improves as their systems learn and gets better at predicting personal audience information needs.
-This applies to email newsletters, search, other content and customer service (including chat and texts.)
+As a result, the content of AI powered businesses improves.
+Since their systems learn and gets better at predicting personal audience information needs.

-Further, regardless of the depth of your corporate financial pockets, you now compete with Facebook, Apple, Amazon, Netflix and Google as well as content titans like Disney.
-They have the resources to acquire content, media and technology companies to get sole access to their content, data and employees.
+Regardless of the depth of your corporate financial pockets, you compete with Facebook, Apple, Amazon, Netflix and Google.
+Also you compete with content titans like Disney.
+And they have the resources to acquire content, media and technology to control access to their content, data and employees.

 BUT—don’t give up!